microsoft/genaiscript/docs/gpspecs.md

 <!-- @myvar myvalue -->
 ```

-and somewhere in the GPtool:
+and somewhere in the script:

 ```js
 const myvalue = env.vars.myvar
 ```
-For example, if you want to customize a GPTool to focus on a particular file mentioned in the GPSpec file, you can do the following in the GPSpec file:
+For example, if you want to customize a GenAiScript to focus on a particular file mentioned in the GPSpec file, you can do the following in the GPSpec file:

 ```markdown
 <!-- @focusdoc
 my-focus-doc.md
 -->
 ```
-and refer to that variable in the GPTool as follows:
+and refer to that variable in the GenAiScript as follows:

 ```js
 const focusFileName = env.vars.focusdoc